rogercnyn/LBYARCH_Proj/README.md

    - The program prints the output image in 8-bit unsigned integer format (i.e., pixel values in the range of 0--255).
    - If performance benchmarking is chosen, execution times are logged and can be exported to a file for analysis.

-### Notable Features:
+### Key Features:

 - **Assembly-optimized Conversion:** The core of the pixel conversion is implemented in assembly to maximize performance, particularly when processing large images or multiple runs.
 - **Performance Benchmarking:** The program tracks and records the time taken for processing, helping to assess the efficiency of the grayscale conversion operation.
-- **Text File Saving: Records of recent performance benchmarks and processing metadata are automatically saved to a text file for easy review and analysis.
+- **Text File Saving:** Records of recent performance benchmarks and processing metadata are automatically saved to a text file for easy review and analysis.

 ---